TomodomoCo/wp-api-terms/readme.md

 This is a simple plugin that lets you add terms when you POST new content to the WP REST API.

-Here's an example of a JSON post object (posted to `/wp-json/posts`) that will create a new post with some tags:
+Here's an example of a JSON post object (POSTed to `/wp-json/posts`) that will create a new post with some tags:

 ```json
 {